Contributing To Open-Source 101

 upstream from the command line to update the

-But now, some things are becoming more simple with some features from GitHub.
+But now, some things are becoming simpler with some GitHub features.

 But before we start, I suggest you read my articles about the ethics in contributing to open-source.